ovh/docs/pages/cloud/nutanix/70-cluster-firmware-update/guide.en-gb.md

 The server will reboot.
 Optionally, you can open an IPMI session to follow the reboot of your node.

-When the node is booted on `rescue-customer`, update the your support ticket with this information to notify the OVHcloud support teams that they can proceed with the BIOS update.
+When the node is booted on `rescue-customer`, update the your support ticket with this information to notify the OVHcloud support teams that they can proceed with the firmware update.

 Our support teams will finish the necessary updates, meaning they will: